What Does Load-In Mean for Musicians?

 The phrase "load in" refers to the time during which musicians start carrying all of their gear into a club or venue for a show.
 It is a prearranged time that usually starts an hour or so before the soundcheck.
 Load in time should be used for setting up and preparing for soundcheck.

 Usually, load in time is the same for all of the musicians on the bill for the evening, but the bands who are conducting their soundcheck first (also known as the headliners) start setting up on stage.
 The other musicians simply bring their gear into the venue and store it out of the way until it's their turn to take to the stage.

 Load in time is not the same as doors open, which refers to the time when the audience can start entering the club - not a great time to be carrying in your gear!

 The time allotted for loading in also includes a soundcheck.
-This consists of setting up equipment, working with the house sound engineer to position mics appropriately, arranging cables into the mixing console and playing some songs so the engineer can set sound levels.
-This is also a time for the band to acclimate to the way they sound on stage in the venue.
+It consists of setting up equipment, working with the house sound engineer to position mics appropriately, arranging cables into the mixing console and playing some songs so the engineer can set sound levels.
+It is also a time for the band to acclimate to the way they sound on stage in the venue.

 Artists who change up their performance during a concert tour during the course of a concert tour often use soundchecks to try out material, whether including something new or opting for an old throwback.
 As such, avid fans often try to sneak their way into a soundcheck for a covert preview of their favorite artist's new songs.
 Musicians have been known sometimes to perform off-the-cuff songs during soundchecks.
 Some artists, like Paul McCartney, have a penchant for including these live takes on an album.